ZacMossHK/BankTechTest/README.md

 Amount can be an integer or float.
 Date must be a date instance.

-To print the statement of transactions up to this point run BankAccountController.printStatement().
+To print the statement of transactions up to this point run BankAccountController.getStatement().